While a gluten-free lifestyle has its challenges, most people today concede that it’s easier to be gluten-free now than it was 5 or 10 years ago.

 Once users download the Fig app, they’ll set up their user profile and specify what they can and can’t eat.

-Then they can head to the grocery store to scan the barcode of any product.
+Then, users can head to the grocery store to scan the barcode of any product.
 Fig will quickly reveal if the product is safe based on the user’s food avoidances or if it contains red-flag ingredients.

 Fig is free for five scans per month and unlimited searches; however, an annual plan, Fig+, includes unlimited scans and is $39.99 per year.